usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 At the broadest level, "control objects" in OSCAL, as it is formally defined, include controls, subcontrols (i.e. control extensions), parts of controls or subcontrols, and control groups.
 In other words, "control" over OSCAL data structures is offered at many levels at once.
 It will be the job of a particular OSCAL application domain to determine what the most appopriate level of description, for that domain, to describe best as "control", "subcontrol" etc.

 This organization is governed by an XML schema, which enforces containment constraints among these elements.
-In particular, the OSCAL schema declares elements for [&lt;control> Control](#&lt;control>-Control), [&lt;subcontrol> Control enhancement](#&lt;subcontrol>-Control-enhancement) and [&lt;part> Part](#&lt;part>-Part).
+In particular, the OSCAL schema declares elements for [&lt;control>](#control-Control), [&lt;subcontrol>](#subcontrol-Control-enhancement) and [&lt;part>](#part-Part).
 According to its rules, subcontrols may only appear within controls.
 Either controls or subcontrols may be partitioned (may contain parts), and parts may contain their own parts.
 Any of these objects may be "controlled" in the sense that they may be used, consistently, to carry regular sets of properties, whose names and value spaces may be known in advance, or discovered dynamically.

 ## Interoperability with other data formats